Measurements conspire nonlocally to restructure critical quantum states: Avoiding postselection

 The quantum-classical estimator will of course be noisier than the classical-classical one, simply because the former is affected by quantum fluctuations while the latter is not.
-A more concerning source of error is mismatch between the real quantum system and the classical model for the many-body system, which could lead to systematic differences between $\braket{\ldots}_{m}$ and $\braket{\ldots}_{m,C}$.
-To reduce these differences, one possibility is to coarse-grain the observables of interest.
+A more concerning source of error is mismatch between the real quantum system and the classical representation of its state.
+To reduce these differences, one possibility in the case where the initial state is translation invariant is to coarse-grain the observables of interest.
 In addition to reducing quantum fluctuations, it is natural to expect that an averaging procedure of this kind will suppress the effects of microscopic differences between the quantum system and the classical approximation.
-The limitations of this approach will depend sensitively on the experimental system of interest, and we defer a detailed investigation to future work \cite{garratt2022toappear}.
+The limitations of this approach will depend sensitively on the experimental system of interest, and we defer a detailed investigation to future work.